 College: College of Natural Sciences and Mathematics

 Geologist • Geophysicist • Hydrologist • Hydrogeologist • Mineralogist • Paleontologist • Seismologist • Laboratory Assistant • Soils Engineer • Stratigrapher • Environmental Consultant • Environmental Geologist • Engineering Geologist • Petroleum Geologist • Mineral Explorationist • Oceanographer • Teacher • Science Writer • Petrologist • Geochemist • Park Interpreter/Ranger • Geophysical Technician (Some of these, and other careers, require additional education or experience.
 For more information, see www.careers.csulb.edu.)

-The Geological Sciences includes the study of the solid earth, the hydrosphere, and the atmosphere.
+The Geological Sciences encompasses the study of Earth Systems: the solid earth, the hydrosphere, and the atmosphere.
 All Earth Science and Geology majors must contact the Undergraduate Advisor prior to the first semester in residence.

 The Geological Sciences Department participates in the Southern California Marine Institute for marine geology, oceanography, and seismic studies.
 See the Ocean Studies Institute section of this Catalog for additional information.

 Concurrent and/or Summer Enrollment at Another College

 Students who wish to take coursework at a community or another college to meet curricular requirements while enrolled as undergraduates in the College of Natural Sciences and Mathematics must petition the appropriate Department for prior approval to earn credit for specific courses.
 This policy applies to concurrent enrollment or summer enrollment.
 University policy must also be complied with; see 'Concurrent Enrollment' and 'Transfer of Undergraduate Credit' in this Catalog.
 Courses not receiving prior approval will not be accepted for credit by the Department.